antonioalonzi/magic-the-gathering-utils/README.md

 ## Features

  * Extracting your card collection from [deckbox](https://deckbox.org)
- * Generating random Booster from your collection
+ * Generating random Boosters from your collection
+ * Local data is stored into .magic-the-gathering-utils folder in your home